Olympics-NZ weightlifter Hubbard to become first transgender athlete to compete at Games | Sports-Games

 Hubbard has been eligible to compete at Olympics since 2015, when the International Olympic Committee (IOC) issued guidelines allowing any transgender athlete to compete as a woman provided their testosterone levels are below 10 nanomoles per litre for at least 12 months before their first competition.
 Some scientists have said the guidelines do little to mitigate the biological advantages of those who have gone through puberty as males.

 Weightlifting has been at the centre of the debate over the fairness of transgender athletes competing against women, and Hubbard's presence in Tokyo could prove divisive.
-Advocacy group Save Women's Sport Australasia said Hubbard's selection was allowed by "flawed policy from the IOC".
+Save Women's Sport Australasia, a group opposed to transgender women competing in women's sports, said Hubbard's selection was allowed by "flawed policy from the IOC".

 "Males do have a performance advantage that is based on their biological sex," the group's co-founder Katherine Deves told Reuters TV.
 "They outperform us on every single metric - speed, stamina, strength.
 Picking testosterone is a red herring ...
 We are forgetting about the anatomy, the fast, rich muscle, the bigger organs."